Norrica/my_string/README.md

 where:
 - str − This is the C string that the function processes as its source to retrieve the data;
 - format − This is the C string that contains one or more of the following items: Whitespace character, Non-whitespace character and Format specifiers.
-A format specifier for print functions follows this prototype: %[flags][width][.precision][length]specifier.
-A format specifier for scan functions follows this prototype: %[*][width][length]specifier.
+A format specifier for print functions follows this prototype: %[flags][char_width][.precision][length]specifier.
+A format specifier for scan functions follows this prototype: %[*][char_width][length]specifier.

 ### sprintf And sscanf Specifiers